jamieberrier/recipe-box/README.md

 # Recipe Box - Sinatra App

 A web application designed for users to build their own recipe collections.
-Users can create, edit, and delete recipes and view other user’s recipes.
+A user can sign up/log in to create, edit, and delete their recipes and view the recipes of other users.

 ## Installation & Setup